 Credit by Demonstrated Mastery (CDM)

-Starting in 2015, students will be able to earn credit for a course without spending a set number of hours taking the course in a classroom.
+Since 2015, students are able to earn credit for a course without spending a set number of hours taking the course in a classroom.
 Under the state’s new Credit by Demonstrated Mastery (CDM) option, uniquely qualified students may “test out” or bypass a course if they have already mastered the content.The program provides another opportunity for students to learn new content, to challenge themselves with the next level of rigor in a subject, and even graduate early.
 This option is not designed to replace existing accelerated pathways, such as the Academically and Intellectually Gifted (AIG) program at WCPSS.

 If you are interested in this option click here for more information and materials.